Below is some general guidance to assist you in your application to join either Surrey Police or Sussex Police.

-If you have met the eligibility criteria you will be invited to complete two online assessments; the Behavioural Styles Questionnaire (BSQ) and the Situational Judgement Test (SJT).
-For both assessments you should be as honest as possible and follow your initial instinct.
-The tests are concerned with your performance at work, not your private life, so always try to answer in the context of work.
+If you have met the eligibility criteria you will be invited to complete an online assessment; the Behavioural Styles Questionnaire (BSQ), you should be as honest as possible and follow your initial instinct.

-The BSQ helps us to assess whether you ahve the right behaviours and attitudes to be effective in the role.
-It should take approximately 20 minutes to complete the questionnaire and does not require any specialist knowledge.
+The BSQ helps us to assess whether you have the right behaviour's and attitudes to be effective in the role.
+It should take approximately 20 minutes to complete and does not require any specialist knowledge.

-Click here for more information on the assessment centre.
+Click here for the online assessment centre FAQs